Browse Items (67 total)

 PCoxOV2003.jpg

-Owen Cox went to a grammar school in York and joined the Home Guard when the war started.
-At 18 he joined the Royal Air Force, although his parents were not keen.
+Owen Cox attended grammar school in York and joined the Home Guard when the war started.
+He joined the Royal Air Force aged 18, although his parents were not keen.
 His initial trade was ground wireless operator (Morse), waiting to attend a gunnery…

 PBryanWA1501.jpg

-William Bryan reminisces being hit by a German fighter and anti-aircraft fire while mine laying the Kiel Bay.
-The rest of the tour was a reasonably quiet time, consisting mainly of operations in the run-up of the Normandy campaign.
-Describes bombing…
+William Bryan describes being hit by a German fighter and anti-aircraft fire while mine laying the Kiel Bay.
+The rest of the tour was reasonably quiet, consisting mainly of operations in the run-up of the Normandy campaign.
+He describes bombing…

 LJarmyJFD134695v2.pdf